-Other than the situation covered in 14.7 and a "second touch" violation by the player taking the penalty kick, infringements of Law 14 occur only between the referee's signal for the restart and the ball being put into play (kicked and moved forward).
-Violations of the Law prior to the referee's signal are handled the same as any other misconduct occurring while the ball is not in play.
+Other than the situation covered in 14.7, 14.12, and a "second touch" violation by the player taking the penalty kick, infringements of Law 14 occur only between the referee's whistle for the restart and the ball being kicked and put into play properly.
+Violations of the Law prior to the referee's whistle are handled the same as any other misconduct occurring while the ball is not in play.
 Violations after the ball has been put into play are handled the same as any other similar event occurring during regular play.
 All restrictions on player positioning and movement imposed by Law 14 end when the ball is properly put into play.